joshuaspiral/c4c/README.md

 ./twoplayer - You can play with a friend.
 ./ai - The AI implementation I wrote originally.
 Uses a 2D array of characters to represent the board.
 ./ai_bitboard - The AI implementation with pseudo-bitboards.
 Uses two 1D arrays of 8 bit unsigned integers and evaluated via bitwise logic. (not really a bitboard but still faster than the original implementation).
 ./ai_realbitboard - The AI implementation with bitboards.
-Uses 1 2D arrays of a 64 bit unsigned integer and evaluated via bitwise logic.
+Uses 1 2D array of a 64 bit unsigned integer and evaluated via bitwise logic.

 # Benchmarks
 Done on a Ryzen 5 3600 with AI picking first